ku-fpg/sunroof-compiler/README.md

 =======

 Sunroof is a Haskell-hosted Domain Specific Language (DSL) for generating JavaScript.
-Sunroof is build on top of the `JS`-monad, which, like the Haskell `IO`-monad, allows access to external resources, but specifically JavaScript resources.
+Sunroof is built on top of the `JS`-monad, which, like the Haskell `IO`-monad, allows access to external resources, but specifically JavaScript resources.
 As such, Sunroof is primarily a feature-rich foreign function API to the browser's JavaScript engine, and all the browser-specific